kylencobb/BlazorWasmDemo/readme.md

 # Blazor Wasm Demo
 This project was created in a few hours during Thanksgiving to demonstrate proficiency in Blazor WebAssembly.
 This is not intended to be a robust demonstration.
-I am excited by the prospect of working with Blazor.
+I am excited to be working with Blazor.

 ## Local Setup
 To run this application locally, use Multiple Startup Projects in Visual Studio (starting both the Api and Client projects).